Azure/azure-quickstart-templates/geoserver-docker-ubuntu/README.md

 A 1GB data disk created and mounted to ```/geoserver_data``` within the container and the ```GEOSERVER_DATA_DIR``` variable set to this location.

-The GeoServer web interface can be accessed at http://yourdnsname:8080/geoserver/
+The GeoServer web interface can be accessed at http://yourdnsname:8080/geoserver/, this address is provided as an output of the template.

 IMPORTANT: This is a default installation of GeoServer with no security configured.

+### TODO:

+1. Move GeoServer data to Azure Files.
+2. Add Azure Blob Storage plugin as per https://github.com/jjcollinge/geoserver/tree/jjcollinge/gwc-azure, and https://github.com/jjcollinge/geowebcache/tree/jjcollinge/gwc-azure-blob .
+3. Configure GeoWebCache to local disk.
+4. Configure VM scaleset for HA.